Key Takeaways Key Takeaways

 How Doctors Test for OCD in Children

 If you notice symptoms of OCD in your child, you should know that you do not have to go about this alone.
-Psychiatrists can help you determine if your child does have OCD or something else is going on.
+Using a variety of testing and evaluation methods, mental health care professionals can help you determine if your child does have OCD or if something else is going on.
 Based on these assessments, you can find a treatment plan that works for your family.

 In an effort to find the correct diagnosis, the mental health professional will talk to you and your child about symptoms.
 They will use your answers to fill out assessments that help determine if your child has OCD.
 If the child has this disorder, your initial reaction may be fear.
 However, many families come to feel like getting the diagnosis was a relief and the first step in getting help.